-We request that children bring their packed lunch in a polythene lunch box, clearly named.
+We request that children bring their packed lunch in a clearly named lunch box.
 Drinks or soup should be in an unbreakable flask, sealed polythene container, or cardboard carton.
 NO CANS OR GLASS BOTTLES please.
 Fizzy drinks are not permitted.

 Sweets and chocolate are not allowed as part of a packed lunch.
 Please note we are a NUT FREE SCHOOL, which includes spreads like Nutella.

-The lunchtime period is well supervised by our Lunchtime Organisers and the Headteacher and/or Deputy, and sensible standards of behaviour are expected of the children at all times.
-We often have Play Leaders running activities during the lunch period.
+The lunchtime period is well supervised by our Lunchtime Organisers and the Headteacher and/or Senior Leadership Team, and sensible standards of behaviour are expected of the children at all times.

 Milk is provided each day for all infant children.
 The milk is subsidised by the EEC and is free for children up until the Friday before their 5th birthday.
 After your child’s 5th birthday, milk is charged for.
 For those children receiving statutory free school meals, they will continue enjoying free milk until the end of infants (KS1).

 A piece of fruit or veg is provided daily for all infant children, free of charge, under the government National Fruit Scheme.
 Junior (KS2) children are encouraged to bring a piece of fruit from home to eat at playtime.